sendgrid/wordpress/README.md

 ### What permissions should my API keys have ?

-For the API Key used for sending emails, that is entered on the General tab, the key needs to have Full Access to Mail Send and Read Access to Stats.
+For the API Key used for sending emails (the General tab):
+ - Full Access to Mail Send.
+ - Read Access to Stats.
+ - Read Access to Supressions > Unsubscribe Groups.
+ - Read Access to Template Engine.
-For the API Key used for contact upload, that is entered on the Subscription Widget tab, the key needs to have Full Access to Marketings Campaigns.
+For the API Key used for contact upload (the Subscription Widget tab):
+ - Full Access to Marketing Campaigns.

 ### Can I disable the opt-in email?